cloudera/cdh-twitter-example/README.md

 1. **Configure Oozie to use MySQL**

     If using Cloudera Manager, Oozie can be reconfigured to use MySQL via the service configuration page on the Databases tab.
 Make sure to restart the Oozie service after reconfiguring.
+You will need to install the MySQL JDBC driver in `/usr/lib/oozie/libext`.

-    If Oozie was installed manually, Cloudera provides [instructions](https://ccp.cloudera.com/display/CDHDOC/Oozie+Installation#OozieInstallation-ConfiguringOozietoUseMySQL) for configuring Oozie to use MySQL.
+    If Oozie was installed manually, Cloudera provides [instructions](https://ccp.cloudera.com/display/CDH4DOC/Oozie+Installation#OozieInstallation-ConfiguringOozietoUseMySQL) for configuring Oozie to use MySQL.

 2. **Create a lib directory and copy any necessary external JARs into it**